[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 Step 2: Identify and segment your audience

 Email personalization is critical so you need to know who you will be sending your email to.
-If your system is set up correctly, you’ll be able to send automated emails to targeted segments with the right content.
+If your system is set up correctly, you’ll be able to send email automation templates to targeted segments with the right content.

 Step 3: Set enrolment criteria

-Based on the data you have about your subscribers set the criteria that must be met for them to be entered into a workflow.
-This helps you create a personalized workflow that can get triggered based on specific conditions.
+Based on the data you have about your subscribers, set the criteria that must be met for them to be entered into a workflow.
+This helps you create a personalized email automation workflow template that can get triggered based on specific conditions.